 The vicious cycle of unfulfillment has created in us an ever-increasing appetite for pleasure and entertainment.
 We are easily bored and rarely satisfied.
-Men are not free from this onslaught either.
+Men are not free from this onslaught.
 They are equally burdened.
 How can they not be?
-Men and women both cohabit the social space and influence and affect each other deeply.
+Men and women cohabit the social space and influence and affect each other deeply.
 Whatever we impose on the other eventually comes back to bother us.
-We keep acting and reacting within the same predefined framework of roles, trying to dominate and change each other.
+We keep acting and reacting within the same old predefined framework of roles in relationships, trying to dominate and change each other.
 Living has become a tangled mess.
-And we are addicted to misery like the drug addict, who despite knowing that heroin is harmful, cannot give it up.
-As women we are scared to ask ourselves, “Why do we want what we want?”
+And we are addicted to misery like the drug addict, who despite knowing heroin is harmful, cannot give it up.
+We are scared to ask ourselves: “Why do we want what we want?”
 We don’t seem to be able to reflect on the nature of the demands that drive us and shape our intentions.
-It is acutely difficult for us to come to terms with our own delusions, to realise that we suffer from enormous self-pity.
+It is acutely difficult for us to come to terms with our own delusions and to realise that we suffer from enormous self-pity.

 “Your image about yourself is your controller.
 It does not allow you to be simple, normal and real.”